 Truth TV’s Finishers

-The commercial that makes you dance is not a new idea (Coca-Cola’s aforementioned ad spot could arguably be categorized as such).
-However, its audience is almost always teens and young adults, and the taste of this demographic constantly changes with the times.
+The commercial that makes you dance is not a new idea (Coca-Cola’s aforementioned ad spot could be categorized as such).
+However, its audience is almost always teens and young adults, and this demographic constantly changes with the times.

 This breed of commercial has recently started to incorporate a distinct style that appeals to its target market.
 It features smash cuts and/or fast-paced cinematography, postmodern graphics and an electronic music score.